-DSGW-200 is indoor Locator for Bluetooth AoA Positioning.
+DSGW-200 is an indoor Locator for Bluetooth AoA Positioning.
 It can reach a positioning accuracy of 0.3-1 meters in the 2D plane.
-At the same time, it has the characteristics of low power consumption, low delay, low radiation and strong anti-interference.
+At the same time, it has the characteristics of low power consumption, low delay, low radiation, and strong anti-interference.
 A signal locator can achieve 2D positioning.

 DSGW-200 is suitable for personnel tracking and real-time positioning of assets in smart healthcare, smart factories, smart factories, smart offices, and smart education.

-DSGW-200 also have IoT gateway function, it support the Zigbee, Z-wave, BLE wireless protocol.
+DSGW-200 also has an IoT gateway function, it supports the Zigbee, Z-wave, and BLE wireless protocol.

 1.2 Product Feature Summary